VitaleCoding/CI_Capstone_PlotTwist/README.md

 Updated login2 to login.html, deleted redundant file

 Added login.php.
 Still a serious WIP but it is intended to send json data to jsonbin.io

+updated homepage.php to replace the movie search bar with a button that takes you to movie-search.php. added a registration feature. still needs work on connecting to JSONbin.io